Business Advisory & Tax Planning Services in the UK

 But some decisions are financial and structural in a way that takes them outside the domain of trade knowledge.
 Should the business take on a member of staff or use a contractor?
 Should it lease equipment or buy it?
 Should it take on a business loan to finance growth, or grow more slowly from its own resources?
 Should it bring in a partner, or is the current ownership structure the right one for the long term?
 If the business continues on its current trajectory, what does the picture look like in three years — and is that the picture the owner actually wants?

-Should You Employ Staff or Use a Contractor?
+Should You Employ Staff Or Use A Contractor?
 The Financial Analysis

 A business owner in the professional services sector had been running a successful consultancy for six years.
 The business was profitable and growing, and she had reached the point where she needed to make a decision about the next stage.
 She had two options in front of her: take on two full-time employees to handle the growing workload, or bring in a business partner who would take an equity stake in exchange for bringing both capacity and new client relationships.